habisahmad/landing-page/README.md

 # landing-page

-<-- THIS REPOSITORY IS CURRENTLY UNFINISHED -->
+<-- THIS REPOSITORY HAS BEEN COMPLETED -->

 [Project Overview](https://www.theodinproject.com/lessons/foundations-landing-page)